Thewbi/x86asm/README.md

 that matches.

 For 0xB8 this falls in the range of the encoding scheme *MOV r16, imm16*.
-This means, the instruction that the decoder has to output, is *MOV r16, imm16* The decode knows the Mnemonic *MOV* already at this point.
+This means, the instruction that the decoder has to output, is *MOV r16, imm16*.
+The decoder knows the mnemonic *MOV* already at this point.
 The parameters are next.

 Internally the decoder has to have knowledge about how encoding was performed.
+It basically has to store all encoding rules either as a data structure or hard-coded for each mnemonic in source code.

-The encoding rule for *MOV r16, imm16* is *(B8 + rw) iw*
+The encoding rule for *MOV r16, imm16* is *(B8 + rw) iw*.
+The decoder will perform the inverse operation to the encoder.
+It will apply the encoding rule in reverse.

-The first parameter is the register.
-Subtract 0xB8, the base code for MOV, from the first byte and receive *0x00* which resolves to AX using the register id table.
+The first parameter is the destination register.
+Subtract 0xB8, which is the base code for MOV, from the first byte to receive *0x00* which resolves to AX using the register id table.

 The second (and last) parameter is a *imm16* value in stored in little endian format.
 *imm16* means a 16 bit constant (immediate) which is a word which are two bytes.